 If you withdraw your application for review, we can only refund an application fee in limited circumstances.

-It is a matter for you whether you seek advice or assistance in relation to your case.
-We aim to ensure that the outcome of reviews does not depend on whether or not a person has a migration agent or other person to assist them.
+We aim to ensure that the outcome of reviews does not depend on whether or not a person receives professional advice or assistance.
+However, you may choose to seek advice and assistance.

 - a registered migration agent

-- your spouse, child, parent, brother or sister
+- a close family member (your spouse, child, parent, brother or sister), or